davisdude/vim-love-docs/README.md

 __Instalation:__

 - Pathogen: Put in `vimfiles/bundles`
-- Vundle: Clone the repo and run the follow the instructions below to generate the documentation (or download from [vim.org](http://www.vim.org/scripts/script.php?script_id=5298)).
+- Vundle: Clone the repo and follow the instructions below to generate the documentation (or download from [vim.org](http://www.vim.org/scripts/script.php?script_id=5298)).
 Then activate it using `Plugin 'file:///home/gmarik/path/to/plugin'`.
 See `:h vundle` for more.
 - No manager: Put the generated directories (all *but* [src](src)) into their corresponding directories.

 __Help files:__